ndshal/simplyNote/general_notes.md

   can possibly do this in a lifecyle method that knows about previous props and future props - send out ajax requests.
 Only in noteDetail, note necessarily in tagSelector/notebookSelector?

   Render notebook save errors
   Notebook Selector
-does not show name on some notebooks? dropdown focusing / onBlur users should have a default notebook
+  dropdown focusing / onBlur
+  users should have a default notebook
   Tags
   delete tag functionality
   decide between delete page and 'modal'
   Tags are note sorted alphabetically (are they?)
   Tag Selector
   add drop down with autocomplete
   Might still have n + 1 queries
   Editor
   block styles get applied to placeholder -> could be good or bad Splash screen styling

 Search bars in notes, notebooks, tags index